 A "SwitchCraft" jack is used.
 There is another small hole next to the screw hole, which is a pin hole for jig fastening, and there are 3 holes on the body as well (hidden by the pickguard), total 4 holes.

 This is the body date marked on the spring cavity.
-It is a little hard to see because it is handwritten very roughly, but it is definitely '56.
+It is a little hard to see because it is roughly handwritten, but '56 is definitely the year.

 The top and back contours seem to get deeper and deeper until '57, but after that, the area gradually gets narrower and shallower.
 The top and back contours were changed in detail, so there are some differences depending on the year.